 While your eyes must be open, do not look directly at the light box.
 There are no reported harmful effects on the eyes with light therapy as recommended, but the long-term effects have not yet been studied.
 If you have eye problems (e.g., retinal disease, cataracts, or diabetes), or worries about eye damage, please see your medical provider.

 Light therapy is only one means to treat depression brought upon by seasonal affective disorder.
 Please consult a mental health professional or other healthcare provider if you have concerns.

-Thank you to the University of Iowa Student Government for providing funding for the light boxes.
+This program is provided in collaboration with University Counseling Service.
+Thank you to the Undergraduate Student Government for providing funding for the light boxes.